 Can I Feed My Dog Eggs?

 The answer is simple YES!
 In my previous post about dog food toppers, I covered some great natural easy options including fruits and vegetables, but completely forgot eggs.
-How did this happen I ask myself?
-Well, that is because I have never thought as eggs as a topper to a meal.
+How did this happen I ask myself.
+Well, that is because I have never thought of eggs as a topper to a meal.
 I always think of them as part of a meal.
 That is because eggs are protein.
 So much protein!
-Even though it is not an animal flesh I still lump it in my mind as the meal category, not supplement or treat.
+Even though it is not animal flesh I still lump it in my mind as the meal category, not supplement or treat.

 Should I Feed my Dog Eggs